-What is a value proposition when you're job hunting?
 In the business world, a value proposition is a summary of why a consumer should buy a company’s product.
-In a job search, a value proposition is a summary of why an employer should hire a job seeker.
+It's more or less the same in a job search, except instead of a product, you're promoting your skills as a worker.
+A value proposition is a summary of why an employer should hire a job seeker.

-A job seeker can use his or her value proposition throughout the job search.
-For example, one can use it as one’s resume summary statement, or use it to answer particular interview questions that ask you to define yourself as a job seeker (such as “tell me about yourself” and “how are you different from the competition?”).
+A job seeker can use their value proposition throughout the job search.
+For example, it can be used as a resume summary statement, or to answer particular interview questions about the qualities of the job seeker, such as “tell me about yourself” and “how are you different from the competition?”

 The Difference Between a Cover Letter and a Value Proposition Letter